slsa-framework/slsa/docs/spec/draft/source-requirements.md

 -   Users MUST ignore any unrecognized values in `verifiedLevels`.

 ### Source Level Evidence

+Source level evidence is the tamper-proof (ideally signed in-toto attestations) that can be used to determine what SLSA Source Level a given revision meets.
+This evidence can be used by an authority as the basis for issuing a [Source Level Assertion](#source-level-assertion).

+SCPs and VCSes may have different methods of operating that necessetate different forms of evidence.
+E.g. GitHub based workflows may need different evidence than Gerrit based workflows, which would both likely be different from workflows that operate over Subversion repositories.

+Examples of evidence
+* A "code review" attestation which describes the basics of any code review that took place.
+* An "authentication" attestation which describes how the actors involved in any revision were authenticated.

+TODO: Can we define or recommend any canonical formats?

 [^1]: in-toto attestations allow non-cryptographic digest types: https://github.com/in-toto/attestation/blob/main/spec/v1/digest_set.md#supported-algorithms.